Oh! Oh! You just found out you have, or may have, over-contributed to your RRSP and you want to know what to do next.

 An RRSP over-contribution is when you (or your employer) contribute more money to your RRSP account (or spousal RRSP) than you are allowed to during the calendar year you have made the contributions.

 Below is a visual graph showing an RRSP over-contribution scenario.
 Make sure you understand when the employer/pension contributions are reported.
-In some cases, the employer’s contribution for the current year are reported against the following year.
+In some cases, the employer’s contribution for the current year is reported against the following year.

 One important consideration is around your RRSP benefit from your employer.
 You will need to have a clear understanding of when the company reports the contribution.

 Determining Your RRSP Deduction Limit